pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 Learning Center workshop base image.

-To download workshop content at the time the workshop instance is started, set the `content.files` field to the location of the workshop content.
+To download workshop content at the time the workshop instance is started, set the `content.files` field to the location of the workshop content:

 ```
 apiVersion: learningcenter.tanzu.vmware.com/v1beta1